verrilmerteuil/cc-chat/README.md

 </p>

 <p align="center">
-  Chat with other players across characters and servers — no matter which alt you're on.
+  Chat with other players across characters and servers!.
 </p>

 ---